REM-moe/S2-ktu-C-programs/README.md

 # S2-ktu-C-programs
-contains all (most) C programs for s2 ktu students with examples
+contains all (most) C programs for s2 ktu students with explanations (I WAS BORED lol)